 What we like: Powerful, satisfying carving skis.

-What we don’t: These sticks take some effort and expertise to control.
+What we don’t: They take some effort and expertise to control.

 Völkl has been pushing out quality skis since the 1920s and currently holds the title as the largest ski manufacturer in Germany.
 The brand has a rich history in alpine ski racing, but their all-mountain collection consistently gets high praise.
 The Mantra (and women’s Secret), in particular, is one of the most well-respected skis among hard chargers, with a sturdy, fast, and powerful personality that excels all over the mountain.
-Other favorites include the Blaze, a mixed resort/backcountry design with an approachable build and price point, and Kendo, a classic East Coast all-rounder that’s at home on groomers but can hold its own in the back bowls or on the occasional sidecountry run.
+Other favorites include the Blaze, a mixed resort/backcountry design with an approachable build and price, and Kendo, a classic East Coast all-rounder that’s at home on groomers but can hold its own in the back bowls.

 Völkl has a reputation for creating carving skis that hold an edge nicely (even among their wider models), and they’re known for their durable and reliable builds.
-However, the tradeoff is that many of Völkl's designs—including the aforementioned Mantra and Blaze—take some effort to control and often require a capable pilot, so true beginners will likely find them hard to manage, and especially in firm conditions.
+However, the tradeoff is that many of Völkl's designs—including the aforementioned Mantra and Blaze—take some effort to control, so true beginners will likely find them hard to manage, and especially in firm conditions.
+New for 2026, Völkl has added Revolt 101 as their premiere everyday freeride ski with an actual wooden core.
+Expect the Revolt 101 to deliver more control while getting the ski on its side, and shock-absorption from the progressive, stiffer flex.
 The umbrella MDV brand also includes binding manufacturer Marker and ski boot maker Dalbello, which are two of the top companies in their respective fields.

 Nordica